reasonml/reasonml.github.io/docs/variant.md

 ### Interop with JavaScript

 _This section assumes knowledge about BuckleScript's [FFI](https://bucklescript.github.io/docs/en/interop-overview.html).
-Skip this if you haven't felt the itch to use variants for binding to JS functions yet_.
+Skip this if you haven't felt the itch to use variants for wrapping JS functions yet_.

 Quite a few JS libraries use functions that can accept many types of arguments.
 In these cases, it's very tempting to model them as variants.
 For example, suppose there's a `myLibrary.draw` JS function that takes in either a `number` or a `string`.
 You might be tempted to bind it like so: